 What is Mini LED?

+An increase in local dimming zones has considerably improved the contrast ratio in QNED Mini LED TVs.
+This is because blacks appear deeper, which in turn makes the colours even more vibrant.
 This is also an area in which OLED TVs particularly stand out.
 Without a backlight, OLED’s Perfect Black production creates sharp, crisp contrast.
-And since each pixel can be controlled individually, on-screen colours closely match those of the original image—which translates to a much more vivid picture for the viewer.
+And since each pixel can be controlled individually, on-screen colours closely match those of the original image—which translates to a much more accurate picture for the viewer.

 QNED Mini LED vs. OLED: Response time